RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

  <br>These interpretations are largely unseen due to the influence operations of <a href="https://www.brookings.edu/research/the-breakout-scale-measuring-the-impact-of-influence-operations/">Category 6</a> - also going to in-person where both sides are influenced against her. </b> - Connect to Folder <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots/tree/main/-%20Study%20Case%20-%20Effects%2C%20Risks%2C%20Origins">"Study Case - Effects, Risks, Origins."</a>
 <br><i>- The bigger the challenge, the greater the opportunity -</i> <i>Be an ethical "person that takes time out to check on others, no matter who they are"</i>

-These are other risks, origins, and needs cross-confirmations.
 By researching and providing community aid when there's an operation or abuse of coercive control in-progress, you could save a life.
 Here are the layers underneath where an operation comes from, how it harms others and stems from decades building up.
 - When reporters fail to investigate for the victim (as in this high-profile operation) and insider threats ruin investigations, it can then fail to escalate operations to in-person to be validated,</a> here's the 'coercive control' of why...
 - <i><b>Usually operations are not this long, volumnious, or deadly without ever being mitigated or acknowledged.</b></i> However, we can see the obsession to destroy victims to force them to recant through coevice control and <a href="https://www.adweek.com/performance-marketing/investigator-barresi-opens-up-on-hollywood/">fixers</a>.
 - This goes beyond the data to look for origins of in-person violence to the online operations - including the motive to kill her with them.
 <br><i>- Often finding the sources and origins is looking for where the suspicious activities and parties 'slip up' in their predictability.
 A main issue is lacking experts to collect obvious and public data without extortion.</i>
-- We're creating precedents to have this public research study.
+- We're creating precedents to have this public research study...
 Have data and quantifications evidence, then reverse engineer why/origins, and collect suspicious activities throughout for ethical experts.

 ## Private Sector:
 Multiple private companies and services in layers are clearly being used against Amber Heard to this extreme of volume.